Nivedita123/Database-Management-Systems---Third-Edition-Solutions/README.md

 This repository is built to collect the answers of Database Management Systems Third Edition.

 If you find an incorrect or missing answer and want to contribute please feel free to submit a PR.

+##### Note:
+Some answers are taken from - http://pages.cs.wisc.edu/~dbbook/openAccess/thirdEdition/solutions/ans3ed-oddonly.pdf